-Over half of Instructors have graduated with a bachelor's degree.
-In fact, it seems 33.5% of people who became a Instructor earned a bachelor's degree.
-When it comes down to graduating with a master's degree roughly 28.2% in this career have them.
-If you're wanting to pursue this career, it seems it may be possible to be successful with a high school degree.
-In fact, most Instructors have a college degree.
-But about one out of every seven Instructors didn't attend college at all.
+Before becoming an instructor, 57.9% earned their bachelor's degree.
+When it comes down to graduating with a master's degree, 17.3% instructors went for the extra education.
+If you're wanting to pursue this career, it may be possible to be successful with a high school degree.
+In fact, most instructors have a college degree.
+But about one out of every eight instructors didn't attend college at all.

-The Instructors who went onto college to earn a more in-depth education generally studied Business and Education, while a small population of Instructors studied Psychology and Nursing.
+The instructors who went onto college to earn a more in-depth education generally studied business and psychology, while a small population of instructors studied english and nursing.

-Once you've obtained the level of education you're comfortable with, you're prepared to start applying to become an Instructor.
-We've found that typically Instructors are mostly employed at Life Time Fitness, Tesla, and University of Colorado Colorado Springs.
-Of recent, Life Time Fitness had 81 positions open for Instructors.
-Meanwhile, there are 39 job openings at Tesla and 39 at University of Colorado Colorado Springs.
+Once you've obtained the level of education you're comfortable with, you might start applying to companies to become an instructor.
+We've found that most instructor resumes include experience from Univ Of Colorado-Colorado Spgs, Life Fitness, and Brunswick.
+Of recent, Univ Of Colorado-Colorado Spgs had 28 positions open for instructors.
+Meanwhile, there are 23 job openings at Life Fitness and 22 at Brunswick.

 But if you're interested in companies where you might earn a high salary, instructors tend to earn the biggest salaries at Lockheed Martin, University School, and Lam Research.
 Take Lockheed Martin for example.
 The median instructor salary is $80,026.
 At University School, instructors earn an average of $78,326, while the average at Lam Research is $75,565.
 You should take into consideration how difficult it might be to secure a job with one of these companies.